Panama Passport Ranking

-The Panamanian passport currently ranks on the 34th place according to the Guide visa index.
+The Panamanian passport currently ranks on the 34th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 142 countries.
 This ranking has stayed consistent over the past years without major fluctuations.
 This grants it an overall high mobility score and makes it a desirable passport.
 Panamanian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Panamanian passport holders do however require a visa to enter about 84 destinations.
 Some countries where a visa is required are Thailand, the United States and Australia.

 The Republic of Panama is a Central American country consisting of 10 provinces.
 The most important provinces are Panamá, Panamá Oeste and Chiriquí.
 The country is situated in Central America, bordering Colombia and Costa Rica.
 It has a total surface of 75,417 square kilometers, making it the 4th largest country in Central America.
 The country’s terrain is defined by rugged mountains in the interior and plains in the upland and at the coast.
 Its climate is hot and humid tropical maritime with a long rainy from May to January and a short dry season from January to May.